How Does a Traditional 401(k) Work?

 There are some leniencies for participants over the age of 50 who can enroll in catch-up contributions.
 The limit can change annually, but you can view this yearโ€™s total through the IRS.

-Other requirements may apply, so itโ€™s best to talk to a financial advisor about the details of your plan before you start contributing or withdrawing funds.
+Other requirements may apply.
+Itโ€™s best to talk to a financial advisor about your plan details before you start contributing or withdrawing funds.

 Distribution Restrictions